heiskr/redux-listen/README.md

 A `*` listener will trigger on every action.

 You may set multiple listeners to the same action.
 We will check and call listeners in the order received.

 Don't be afraid to call `getState` often, [it's basically free](https://github.com/reactjs/redux/blob/master/src/createStore.js#L66).

-`addListener` will return `{ [type]: fn }` back, so you can export the returned value for unit testing.
+`addListener` will return `fn` -- the second argument -- back, so you can export the returned value for unit testing.

 ## addListeners